markabrahams/node-net-snmp/README.md

                 type: snmp.ObjectType.Integer
             }
         ],
-        index: [1]
+        tableIndex: [
+            {
+                columnName: "ifIndex"
+            }
+        ]
     };
     var mib = agent.getMib ();
     mib.registerProvider (myTableProvider);
     mib.addTableRow ("smallIfTable", [1, "eth0", 6]);

-Here, the provider definition takes two additions fields: `columns` for the column defintions, and `index` for the columns used for row indexes.
-In the example the `index` is the column number "1" i.e. the `ifIndex` column.
+Here, the provider definition takes two additions fields: `tableColumns` for the column defintions, and `tableIndex` for the columns used for row indexes.
+In the example the `tableIndex` is the `ifIndex` column.
 The `mib.registerProvider()` section has further details on the fields that make up the provider definition.

 The `oid` must be that of the "table entry" node, not its parent "table" node e.g. for `ifTable`, the `oid` in the provider is "1.3.6.1.2.1.2.2.1" (the OID for `ifEntry`).